waseemahmad1/cs2620_hw1/documentation.md

    ```

 ## Running the Command-Line Client
-Once the server is running, start a client
+Once the server is running, start a client.

 ### Start the Client
 1. Open a new terminal.